 Certified copies of the Death Certificate initially are ordered for the family by the funeral director handling final arrangements.

 How do I get copies of Coroner records?

 A copy of the autopsy report can be purchased and may be ordered by mail or in person during regular business hours.
-The cost of a Coroner's report is $15.00.
-When ordering by mail you must complete the report request form and include a check made payable to the Stanislaus County Coroner Office.
-Mail all requests to Stanislaus County Coroner's Office, 921 Oakdale Road Modesto, CA 95355.
-Coroner's Report Request Form (English) (Spanish)
+The cost of a Coroner's report is $0.25 per page.
+When ordering by mail, you must complete the report request form and include a business check, cashier's check, or money order made payable to the Stanislaus County Coroner Office.
+(Personal checks are not accepted.)
+Cash payment is acceptable in person.
+Mail all requests to Stanislaus County Coroner's Office, 921 Oakdale Road, Modesto, CA 95355.
+Not all reports are available for release.
+Coroner's Report Request Form (English) (Spanish).

 How do I reclaim property taken by the Coroner?

 The Coroner may release property directly to the legal next of kin or any other person furnishing written authorization from the legal next of kin.
 Property often is released with the remains to the funeral service making removal.
 Proof of identification must be provided in order to pick up property.